Engineers India: History

 EIL was incorporated on March 15, 1965, as a private limited company under the name Engineers India Private Limited pursuant to a memorandum of agreement dated June 27, 1964 between the Government of India and Bechtel International Corporation.
 In May 1967, Bechtel withdrew from the company and EIL became a wholly owned Government of India (GoI) enterprise.

-EIL has also ventured into various unconventional energy resource projects like solar, 2G ethanol, bio-fuel etc.
+EIL has also ventured into various unconventional energy resource projects such as solar, 2G ethanol and biofuels.

 Research and development

-The company's research and development center in Gurugram is undertaking technology development both in-house and in collaboration with other organizations like IOCL-R&D, BPCL-R&D, IIP, CHT, HPCL, CPCL, NRL etc.
+The company's research and development center in Gurugram is undertaking technology development both in-house and in collaboration with other organizations like IOCL-R&D, BPCL-R&D, IIP, CHT, HPCL, CPCL, NRL including.

-EIL has developed more than 35 process technologies and the technology portfolio consists of various technologies for petroleum refining, gasification, fracking, oil and gas processing and aromatics.
-The Company holds 35 live patents and has 32 pending patent applications relating to various process technologies.

-Green Energy Business
+Green energy business

 EIL is undertaking projects in the green energy segment with focus on green hydrogen, biofuels and offshore wind.
 It is involved in the implementation of biorefinery projects in India, in addition to providing services for the development of green hydrogen production facilities and Bio-ATF (Aviation Turbine Fuel) plants.

 The company is providing its services in the implementation of one of the largest capacities biorefinery projects in India for Assam Biorefinery Private Limited (ABRPL) in Numaligarh, Assam.